System Integration Explained: Methods and Approaches

 Within an integrated system, methods of integration control how data and processes flow.
 Data and processes could flow in one direction or multiple — depending on your organization’s needs and current IT systems.

-Your organization needs to connect one app directly to another app either to move data between them or to trigger an event.
+Connect one application directly to another, to move data between them or trigger an event.

 An example of point-to-point integration would be a website sending contact information to a sales management system, such as Salesforce.
 Point-to-point connections are an excellent first step for system integration projects, but they don’t create a complete ecosystem.